Furnaces vs. Boilers: What’s the Difference?

 Boilers Heat Water

 Boilers heat water, which is distributed through connected pipes either as hot water or steam.
-Hot water passes into baseboard radiators or radiant floor systems.
+Hot water passes into baseboard radiators.
 Steam passes into steam radiators, usually one or more per room.

 Which Lasts Longer?